 During the procedure

 The exam table will slide through the hole in the center of the machine.
-You will need to lay very still during the breast MRI's two-to-six imaging sequences.
-Each sequence will last up to 15 minutes.
+You will need to lay very still during the breast MRI's various imaging sequences.
 You will know that the machine is taking images because you will hear extremely loud tapping and knocking sounds.
-Your breasts may feel warm during the MRI.
-This is normal.
 You will be allowed to relax slightly between each imaging sequence but will need to maintain your body position as much as possible.

 During the examination, the technologist will be in a nearby room, separated by a window.
 The technologist will be able to see you.
-And, you will be able to communicate at all times through an intercom system.
+You will be able to communicate at all times through an intercom system.

 When the procedure is complete, you may be asked to remain on the exam table while a radiologist reviews the images to determine if additional images are needed.

 After the procedure

 You can expect to resume your normal activities, including driving, after the breast MRI exam, unless you were given a sedative.